Matrix Decomposition and Applications: Netflix Recommender and Matrix Factorization

-In the Netflix prize \citep{bennett2007netflix}, the goal is to predict the ratings of users for different movies, given the existing ratings of those users for other movies.
-We index $M$ movies with $m= 1, 2,\ldots,M$ and $N$ users by $n = 1, 2,\ldots,N$.
+For example, in the Netflix Prize competition \citep{bennett2007netflix}, the goal is to predict the ratings of users for different movies, given the existing ratings (resp., interaction) of those users for other movies (resp., items).
+We index $M$ movies with $m= 1, 2,\ldots,M$ and $N$ users with $n = 1, 2,\ldots,N$.
+(In the matrix approximation context, lowercase letters e.g., $m,n,k$, are used for the subscripts in running indices, while uppercase letters $M, N, K$ denote the upper bound of an index.)
 We denote the rating of the $n$-th user for the $m$-th movie by $a_{mn}$.
-Define $\bA$ to be an $M \times N$ rating matrix with columns $\ba_n \in \real^M$ containing ratings of the $n$-th user.
-Note that many ratings $a_{mn}$ are missing and our goal is to predict those missing ratings accurately.
+Define $\bA$ as an $M \times N$ rating matrix (a \textit{movie-by-user matrix}) with columns $\{\ba_n\} \in \real^M$, each representing the ratings provided by the $n$-th user (also referred to as the \textit{preference matrix}).
+Note that many ratings $\{a_{mn}\}$ are missing, and our goal is to predict these missing ratings accurately, i.e., to complete the matrix.